jorge-olive/leader-based-replication/README.md

 - [Monotonic reads](https://jepsen.io/consistency/models/monotonic-reads#:~:text=Monotonic%20reads%20ensures%20that%20if,reads%20by%20the%20same%20process.) are not warranted.
 - Being careful that within any transactional application flow, if there's a write all the data has to be exclusively retrieved from the leader - No QueryContext + DbContext mixed usages -
 - Migration handling might be sketchy.
+- What happens if the leader node goes down?

 As per this POC / experiment, the replication lag tends to be close to zero, unless the host system runs out of resources.
 This is easily reproducible modifying the load parameters of the main program.